 What we say now: While we’re not convinced that AI is a tool most marketers are completely confident with, we do believe it’s here to stay and will only become more integrated in marketing.
 Forrester agrees with us, predicting that by 2020, businesses with data-insights-driven teams will grab $1.2 trillion from peers without that same culture.
 As an example, Amazon recently leveraged automation to reduce “click to ship” time by 225% — down to just 15 minutes. *whistle sound effect* Those kinds of results speak for themselves.

 What we said then: “When building a brand online, too many people rush to buy ads and acquire traffic to drive revenues by brute force,” says Tony Delmercado, co-founder and COO of Hawke Media.
 “Small efficiency improvements in conversion rates, email capture, and retargeting can pay huge dividends — tighten up the mousetrap first, then buy eyeballs.
 You’ll acquire and retain customers more cost-efficiently and keep money in your coffers for higher-risk marketing strategies.”
 Whether it’s retail KPIs, app marketing, or cross-channel e-commerce, engagement is the true driver of ROI.

 What we say now: Not to brag, but we’re dead on here.
-Of course we’re still big on optimization; it is a standout part of our platform, after all.
+Of course we’re still big on optimization; it is a standout part of the TUNE Partner Marketing Platform, after all.
 Yes, you need to dial in all the pieces of your acquisition strategy, but don’t stop there — also dial in your entire funnel so it’s not just about acquisition, but retention, engagement, and overall customer lifetime value.